Suzanna-Linn/slua/docs/moving-operators.md

 <pre class="language-slua"><code class="language-slua">-- SLua
 local gChannel = bit32.bor(0x80000000, integer("0x" .. tostring(ll.GetKey())))
 print(gChannel)  -- > 3033873481</code></pre>
-which is a way to get a channel number that can't be used in LSL or typing it in the viewer.
+which is a way to get a channel number that can't be used in LSL and neither used typing it in the viewer.

 With all the parameters as SLua integers:
 <pre class="language-slua"><code class="language-slua">-- SLua